Earth Day 50: Making The Most Of It From Coronavirus Quarantine - Emagazine.com

 Earth Day 50: Making The Most Of It From Coronavirus Quarantine Earth Day Network & Exponential Roadmap Team Up To Produce Virtual Earth Week

-Dear EarthTalk: Now that Earth Day is 50 years old, I’m wondering how it originally started and whether the Coronavirus put a damper on the celebration this year?
+Dear EarthTalk: Now that Earth Day 50 is upon us, I’m wondering how it originally started and whether the Coronavirus put a damper on the celebration this year?

 —Mary W. Seattle, WA

-Indeed, on April 22, Earth Day celebrated its 50th anniversary.
+Indeed, April 22 is the big day for Earth Day 50.
 Back in 1970, some 20 million Americans took to the streets, parks and auditoriums to demonstrate against pollution and other environmental ills stemming from 150 years of industrial development.

 The idea for that first Earth Day sprung from Wisconsin Senator Gaylord Nelson, who was troubled by the environmental deterioration he witnessed around the country and thought he could borrow some of the organizing tactics from the student-led anti-Vietnam War movement to infuse youth energy into raising public consciousness about air and water pollution.
 Nelson brought on a young lawyer/activist named Denis Hayes to make it happen.
 At first the idea was to hold a nationwide “teach-in” on college campuses but it soon morphed into a nationwide celebration that all Americans could join, with thousands of rallies happening simultaneously within communities and on college campuses coast-to-coast.